Today’s Top 9 Spa Software for Estheticians

 Automated client reminders, confirmations, and basic marketing tools

-Can help attract new clients through marketplace exposure
+Marketplace exposure — can help attract new clients

 Cons